-Now Figure Out How to Choose the Reel
+How to Choose a Fishing Reel (2020 Update)

-It is typically printed on the body of the reel, or sometimes on the spool.
-Gear ratio can range from 5:1 to 8:1 and indicates how fast the particular reel picks up line and places it along the spool.
+Most manufacturers typically print it on the body of the fishing reel, or sometimes on the spool.
+Gear ratio can range from 5:1 to 8:1 and indicates how fast the particular reel picks up the line and places it along the spool.
 A 5:1 gear ratio means that the spooling mechanism rotates five times per crank revolution.
 As you see, the higher the gear ratio, the faster you will retrieve line.

 It refers to the maximum amount of line that can be held on the spool.
-Spool capacity is typically printed on the spool.
+Fishing reel manufacturers typically print the spool capacity on the spool.
 Your choice of spool capacity will depend on the type of fish you are going to catch.
 The thicker the line, the less line you will be able to fill your spool with.

-This property is often overlooked by inexperienced anglers, but it is still a very important one.
+Inexperienced anglers often overlook this property, but it is still a very important one.
 The drag causes the resistance that the fish feels.
-The higher the drag, the more resistance the fish will feel and the faster it will tire out.
+The higher the drag, the more resistance the fish will feel, and the faster it will tire out.

 It is important to set your drag right.
 It should be neither too tight nor too loose.
 The principal rule is: the larger the reel, the higher the drag rating.
 Among other factors that matter are manufacturing tolerances, drag mechanism, construction material, etc.

-Spinning reels are the most popular and frequently used type of fishing reel today.
+Spinning reels are the most popular and frequently used type of fly fishing reel today.
 They are quite easy to operate and maintain, however, because of the rather delicate bail mechanism, they can break down easily.
-As a rule spinning reels are used for light tackle, but can also be used for heavy tackle.
+As a rule, fishermen use spinning reels for light tackle, but can also be used for heavy tackle.
 It is easier to cast a light lure with a spinning reel than with a baitcasting reel.
 Also, most spinning reels feature the crank that can be moved from one side of the reel to the other.

-Operation: When you cast the line, it should be held with your finger when you release the lure.
-Make sure the bail is opened, otherwise your lure won't fly.
+When you cast the line, it should be held with your finger when you release the lure.
+Make sure you the bail, otherwise your lure won’t fly.
 Once your lure has sunk, you should close the bail with your hand.
-Avoid turning the crank to close the bail to prevent tear.
+Avoid turning the crank to close the bail to prevent a tear.

 The spool of a baitcasting reel is placed to rotate in the same direction as the cast.
-This type of reel is commonly used by bass fishermen, as their compact and efficient mechanism is perfect for casting.
+Bass fishermen commonly use this type of reel, as their compact and efficient mechanism is perfect for casting.

-Drawbacks: When it comes to baitcasting reels the heavier the lure, the easier it is to cast.
-However, the angler may experience backlashes - the situation when the spool is letting off line too fast but can't stop rotating after the lure has entered the water.
-To eliminate this problem, manufacturers now equip their reels with a special braking system which requires adjustment every time a lure is changed.
+When it comes to baitcasting reels the heavier the lure, the easier it is to cast.
+However, the angler may experience backlashes – the situation when the spool is letting off line too fast but can’t stop rotating after the lure has entered the water.
+Manufacturers now equip their reels with a special braking system.
+Fishermen must adjust the reel every time they change a lure to eliminate this problem.
 Still, experienced anglers recommend maintaining control with the thumb all the time.
-It will take some time to master this reel, plus every baitcasting reel has different braking mechanism, so make sure you try the reel before you actually make a purchase.
+It will take some time to master this reel, plus every baitcasting reel has a different braking mechanism, so make sure you try the reel before you actually make a purchase.

 Having adjusted your brake, push the bail button again, but this time you should hold the spool in place with your thumb.
 Then cast and release your thumb from the spool when the moment is right.
 Watch your lure as you will have to put your thumb back on the spool the moment the lure hits the water.

-Spincasting reels can be left or righthanded, however most manufacturers place the reel handles on the right.
+Reel manufacturers create spincasting reels left or righthanded.
+However, most manufacturers place the reel handles on the right.